Kevin002023/pands-project/README.md

 Optimal Bins = ⌈log2n + 1⌉
 ``

-As each histogram will be for one data metric, there is 150 datapoints in each histogram.
+As each histogram will be for one data metric, there are 150 datapoints in each histogram.
 This means the optimal number of bins is 9.

-In this case each variable was plotted on its own seperate histogram.
+In this case each variable was plotted on its own separate histogram.
 To do this a series was created for each variable and then used to create a plot.

 By creating an array called ``axs``, each variable could have its own subplot on the one image.